 You start this pour by opening the tap slightly to get the foam first and then open the faucet all the way to pour the beer under the layer of foam.
 This locks the beer’s freshness in and prevents oxidation.

 Šnyt (sounds like shnit) is a smaller beer poured into a large glass consisting of two parts beer, three parts foam, and one part empty glass.
-This is a refreshing and less-filling pour that gives you room to enjoy more beer or food during a session.
+This refreshing and less-filling pour gives you room to enjoy more beer or food during a session.
 It’s like ordering a medium-sized beer that many in the Czech Republic like to enjoy as “one for the road” at the end of the night.
 (Please drink responsibly)

 Mlíko or milk is a mug full of sweet and creamy wet foam that really shows off the Saaz hops and aromatics in a Czech Pilsner.
 This is traditionally enjoyed as a dessert beer that you sip quickly.

 A Čochtan pour is just a mug filled with beer and no foam.
-Without the foam, you lose the balanced flavor, and thus you get a very bitter beer.
+Without the foam, you lose the balanced flavor, and thus, you get a very bitter beer.

-This final style would be familiar to anyone that enjoys a Half & Half or a Black & Tan (but you shouldn’t call it that).
+This final style would be familiar to anyone who enjoys a Half & Half or a Black & Tan (but you shouldn’t call it that).
 Rezané pivo, or cut beer, is simply a dark lager poured on top of a pilsner or pale lager.

 For more information on side pull faucets, we highly recommend Master Cicerone Neil Witte’s conversation with author and journalist Evan Rail, who lives in the Czech Republic and is an expert on the subject.
 Have you installed a Czech side pull faucet in your bar or home bar?
 Tell us about it in the comments below.